 - Amplify existing digital marketing campaigns

-Top internet reputation management issues
+Top online reputation management issues

 Negative reviews on Google, Yelp, Facebook, and of course Ripoff Report cost businesses hundreds of billions of dollars each year.
 That’s because consumers overwhelmingly trust online review sites to learn about products and services before they make a purchase.

-Unfavorable or misleading competitor comparisons
+Unfavorable competitor comparisons

 Sadly, hundreds of “product comparison” websites are actually disguised affiliates or allies of one of the products they compare.
 Even worse, many of those websites are in fact owned by the same parent company.
 As a result, what looks like several unique perspectives could just be paid advertising from a single biased voice.